Code-Institute-Submissions/madatoo-backyard-plants-ms3_MayResub/README.md

 ### Returning Visitors

-Most of teir needs is implemented, but not all.
+Most of their needs is implemented, but not all.
 I didn't add a login and register function in this project (that will be done in future).
 This decision, bring me a lot od problems :).
 And didn't allow to create own (user) database.
-For now, this app allows each users add /edit and delate each plant in this database - and that is, because I didn’t create an admin or super-user.
+For now, this app allows each users add /edit and delate each plant in this database - and that is, because I didn’t create an admin account.
+That decision didn't allow me create an wish list collection for each user as well.

 ### Known bugs add challenges